anarchyysm/Anarchyysm/README.md

 ##
   ### About Me
-  Available for new projects, pentests, feedback, and more.
+  I like develop cool tools, some Malware with C++ and webapps.
+I pass almost of my time hacking (everything XD), and im available for new projects, pentests, feedback, and more.
 If you have any questions, feel free to send me a DM on Instagram. 😄
 </div>